Los Angeles Pregnancy Leave Attorney

 Discrimination based on an individual’s race, skin color, religion, disability, age, or sex is illegal.
 Pregnancy discrimination is a form of gender discrimination.
 It is illegal for an employer to make any employment-related decisions such as hiring, firing, promotion, pay increase or decrease, changes in benefit coverage, or other similar factors based solely on an employee’s pregnancy.
 If you believe you’ve been discriminated against because of your pregnancy, contact a discrimination lawyer in LA as soon as possible.

 Additionally, an employer cannot fire an employee simply because she becomes pregnant.
+Doing so would be considered wrongful termination.
 Pregnancy is protected under the Equal Employment Opportunity Commission (EEOC), and employers found in violation of EEOC laws face heavy costs and possible punitive damages.
 Denying pregnancy leave or forcing a pregnant employee to resign rather than take FMLA leave are forms of sexual discrimination – and are illegal.

 Hire a Los Angeles Pregnancy Leave Lawyer